Select 'Apply to REP' under Program-Specific Elements to apply to this rotation.

 The National Institute of Allergy and Infectious Diseases (NIAID), through the Division of Clinical Research and the Allergy and Immunology Clinical Fellowship Program, offers a 4-week elective in outpatient immunology and allergy for residents in internal medicine or pediatrics.
 Residents on this elective will participate in caring for patients enrolled in research protocols in the NIAID immunology clinic, including assisting in the diagnosis and management of adult and pediatric patients under the supervision of attending physicians, allergy and immunology fellows, and clinic staff.
 The entire spectrum of disorders of immune dysfunction is seen in the clinic, including allergic, immunodeficiency, and autoimmune diseases.
-Typical disorders seen include mastocytosis, eosinophilic gastrointestinal disorders, Job's syndrome, chronic granulomatous disease, autoimmune lymphoproliferative disorder, as well as a variety of other diseases.
-Residents will also be expected to attend regular fellow's conferences, NIAID Grand Rounds, and other educational activities during the month, in addition to completing a reading packet.
+Typical disorders seen include mastocytosis, hypereosinophilic syndromes, eosinophilic gastrointestinal disorders, hyperIgE syndromes, chronic granulomatous disease, undifferentiated immunodeficiencies, autoimmune lymphoproliferative disorder, as well as a variety of other diseases.
+Residents will also be expected to attend fellow's educational conferences, NIAID Grand Rounds, and other educational activities during the month.

 Required conferences include:

-Weekly Clinical Immunology and Inflammation fellow's conference, Thursdays, 2-4 PM
+- Weekly Clinical Immunology and Inflammation fellow's conference, Fridays 1-4 PM

-- Learn about the spectrum of presentations of immune dysfunction, including allergy, immunodeficiency, and autoimmunity
+- Learn about the spectrum of presentations of immune dysregulation and dysfunction, including allergy, immunodeficiency, and autoimmunity

 - Gain experience in managing complex disorders of immune dysfunction, utilizing a multi-disciplinary approach